EthDevTools/ethdevtools/README.md

 Also some specific errors may require going back to `chrome://extensions` and re-loading the plugin.

+**IMPORTANT:** Make sure the EXTENSION_ID in your env file matches the extension ID that chrome provides when you install the unpacked extension

 ## Building for production

 run `npm run build`

+This will build the repo and zip it up into a zip file in the dist folder that can be uploaded to the chrome app store or shared with others.

 ## Configuration

 Configuration is stored in config/env.js and exposed in `process.env` via `webpack.DefinePlugin`.
 Defaults are loaded first and then overrides depending on the env being built for.

 Optionally, you can create a `config/local.js` file (not checked into git) with overrides to be loaded only during local development.

 ### Credits